 You want to learn more about the Loire Valley wines?
 Here is the website you should visit!

-It is owned by InterLoire, which is an interprofessional organisation working for all the AOCs in the Loire Valley and whose goal is to promote the Loire Valley wines in France and abroad.
+It is owned by InterLOire, an interprofessional organisation working for all the AOCs of the Loire Valley and whose goal is to promote the Loire Valley wines in France and abroad.

 Between the cities of Amboise and Tours, on either side of River Loire, the towns of Montlouis-sur-Loire and Vouvray are ideally located if you want to discover the Loire Valley and its chateaux.
-The surrounding villages will also offer a lot of places to stay and a lot of wine cellars to visit, as the two areas are famous worldwide for their white sparkling and still wines.
+The surrounding villages will also offer a lot of places to stay and a lot of wine cellars to visit, as the two areas are famous worldwide for their white sparkling and still wines made from Chenin Blanc.

 On this website, you will find everything you need to know to prepare your holidays in or near Amboise.
 This beautiful town, famous for its chateau and for hosting Leonardo da Vinci's last home, welcomes about 1 million visitors a year.
 Yet it remains an ideal place to enjoy one's holidays, to get some rest and to visit, at your own pace, the numerous chateaux located in the surrounding area.